multiversx/mx-exchange-docs/docs/xmex-and-energy/xmex.md

 :::

 :::note
-All xExchange [farm](/xexchange-products/yield-farming.md) rewards and fees are distributed as xMEX locked for 4 years.
+All xExchange [farm](/products/yield-farming.md) rewards and fees are distributed as xMEX locked for 4 years.
 :::

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## Timelock